Natural Sleep Supplements

 Kava

 Experts link the plant to having sleep-promoting effects.
-Its roots are traditionally prepared as a tea.
-Kava is consumed as supplements as well.
+Its roots are traditionally prepared as tea.
+Kava is consumed as supplement as well.
 However, while drinking it, you need to know its side effects.
 It is associated with severe liver damage, primarily due to low-quality production.
-Other documented adverse side effects include dry, scaly skin as well as eye irritation.
+Other documented adverse side effects include dry, scaly skin and eye irritation.
 You should think twice before considering kava as a natural sleeping aid.

 • Avoid alcohol and caffeine right before bed

-• Limit exposure to bring lights and screens in the evening
+• Limit exposure by bringing lights and screens in the evening

 • Have light exercise during the day